LiveRamp/kube_deploy_tools/documentation/setup.md

 ## Set up Jenkins build steps

 (1) The Jenkins build should run on Docker-enabled Jenkins workers.
-For non-Java projects, in General > Restrict where this project can be run, set the Label Expression to `docker2`.
+In General > Restrict where this project can be run, set the Label Expression to `docker2`.

 (2) Jenkins credentials are required for Github auth on `docker2` machines below.